Mikea15/mikea15.github.io/_posts/2016-10-26-postmortem-jumpy-rope-is-born.md

 I started to work as I always do, gameplay first, so I focused on the jumping mechanism, which is the most important part of the game, [making a tutorial at the same time for that](http://mikeadev.net/2015/08/variable-jump-height-in-unity/) ( which as evolved from the tutorial, and is was not implemented in the game ).

 A week later I had a prototype which ugly models, art, and no polish, as prototypes should be.
-With a couple of polish here and there, and a couple of assets from Unity&#8217;s asset store, I tough I could make it, and release it.
-It wouldn&#8217;t be the best thing in the world, but having no team to work with, it was all I had.
+With a couple of polish here and there, and a couple of assets from Unity's asset store, I tough I could make it, and release it.
+It wouldn't be the best thing in the world, but having no team to work with, it was all I had.
 Luckily, I stumble upon this:

 <blockquote class="twitter-tweet" data-width="525" data-dnt="true">
   <p lang="en" dir="ltr">